fravelhm/c9victor.github.io/README.md

 4. Click directory and navigate to the folder in which you saved the extracted files.
 5. Click finish

-The folder should know appear in your package explorer as shown:
+The folder should now appear in your package explorer as shown:
 !["Package Explorer"](https://github.com/c9victor/c9victor.github.io/blob/master/Info/Package%20Explorer.PNG)

 6. Run the program as a java application to play the game.